 Nephrology Billing Services in Virginia

-Virginia's nephrology practices face unique billing challenges shaped by Anthem Blue Cross Blue Shield's commercial rules, Virginia Medicaid requirements, and Palmetto GBA Medicare policies.
+Virginia's nephrology practices face unique billing challenges shaped by Anthem Blue Cross Blue Shield of Virginia (HealthKeepers)'s commercial rules, Cardinal Care (unified Medicaid managed care brand since 2023) requirements, and Palmetto GBA (Jurisdiction M) Medicare policies.
 Our AAPC-certified coders specialize in both VA payer rules and nephrology coding complexity.

 Why Virginia Nephrology Practices Need Specialized Billing

-Virginia's healthcare market includes 25,000+ physicians, and nephrology practices here face a payer market dominated by Anthem Blue Cross Blue Shield on the commercial side and Virginia Medicaid on the public payer side.
-Medicare claims are processed through Palmetto GBA, which applies its own Local Coverage Determinations that directly affect nephrology procedure coverage and medical necessity requirements.
+Virginia's healthcare market includes 25,000+ physicians, and nephrology practices here face a payer market dominated by Anthem Blue Cross Blue Shield of Virginia (HealthKeepers) on the commercial side and Cardinal Care (unified Medicaid managed care brand since 2023) on the public payer side.
+Medicare claims are processed through Palmetto GBA (Jurisdiction M), which applies its own Local Coverage Determinations that directly affect nephrology procedure coverage and medical necessity requirements.
 Generic billing teams without VA specific knowledge leave revenue on the table.

 Nephrology billing itself is complex.
 Nephrology uses monthly capitated ESRD codes (90960-90966) based on age and visit frequency, plus hemodialysis procedure codes (90935-90937) and office-based CKD management.
 The monthly capitation model is unlike any other specialty's billing structure.
-When you combine this coding complexity with Virginia's specific payer rules, authorization requirements, and 6 Virginia Medicaid managed care plans that each have their own billing rules, you need a team that understands both dimensions.
-Go Medical Billing provides that expertise at 2.49% of collections, serving nephrology practices from Virginia Beach to Norfolk and across Virginia.
+When you combine this coding complexity with Virginia's specific payer rules, authorization requirements, and 5 Cardinal Care (unified Medicaid managed care brand since 2023) managed care plans that each have their own billing rules, you need a team that understands both dimensions.
+Go Medical Billing provides that expertise at 2.49% of collections, serving nephrology practices from Virginia Beach to Alexandria and across Virginia.

 Virginia Payer Challenges for Nephrology